wilfreud/stasis/README.md

 | `or`          | Logical OR operation       | `{{#if (or cond1 cond2)}}...{{/if}}` |
 | `currentDate` | Get current date           | `{{currentDate "yyyy-MM-dd"}}`       |

+**Note**: Date formatting uses French locale (fr) by default and supports all date-fns format patterns.

 ### Template Creation Process

-1. Create a new `.hbs` file in the templates directory (e.g., `invoice.hbs`)
+1. Create a new `.hbs` or `.handlebars` file in the templates directory (e.g., `invoice.hbs`)
 2. Use Handlebars syntax for dynamic content injection
-3. Include any required CSS for styling (inline or via Tailwind)
+3. Include any required CSS for styling (inline or via Tailwind CSS support)
+4. Upload via the web interface or place directly in the templates directory
-4. Use the template by referencing its ID in API calls: `"templateId": "invoice"`
+5. Reference the template by its ID (filename without extension) in API calls: `"templateId": "invoice"`

+### Supported Template Features

+- **File formats**: `.hbs` and `.handlebars` extensions
+- **Built-in CSS frameworks**: Tailwind CSS v4 support with `useTailwindCss` option
+- **External resources**: Load external stylesheets and scripts with `loadExternalResources`
+- **Custom styling**: Inline CSS and external stylesheet references
+- **Template inheritance**: Handlebars partials and layouts (if configured)
+- **File size limits**: Maximum 2MB per template file

+### Included Templates

+The project comes with several pre-built templates:

+1. **thermal-receipt.hbs**: Point-of-sale thermal receipt template
+2. **invoice.hbs**: Professional invoice template
+3. **resume.hbs**: Resume/CV template
+4. **tw.hbs**: Tailwind CSS demonstration template

+These templates serve as examples and can be customized or replaced as needed.

 ## Architecture & Design